The Nolans: 1973–1978: The Nolan Sisters

 In 1973, the Singing Nolans were booked to sing in Blackpool's Cliffs Hotel on Christmas Day.
-After their performance, their father Tommy Nolan was at the bar when businessman Joe Lewis told Tommy that he was very interested for his daughters to move to London to sing in his club above the New London Theatre.
-In early 1974 the Nolan clan moved to London to work in the London Rooms on Drury Lane, where the girls changed their name from the Singing Nolans to the Nolan Sisters.
-They made their television debut on Cliff Richard's TV show, singing "Stuck on You" and were the resident guests for the entire run of series 4 of It's Cliff Richard on BBC1.
-The line-up included Coleen, who sang lead on their debut single "But I Do" released on EMI records in 1974.
+After their performance, their father Tommy Nolan was at the bar when businessman Joe Lewis told Tommy that he was very interested for Tommy's daughters to move to London to sing in Lewis's club above the New London Theatre.
+In early 1974, the Nolan clan moved to London to work in the London Rooms on Drury Lane, where the girls changed their name from the Singing Nolans to the Nolan Sisters.
+They made their television debut on Cliff Richard's TV show, singing "Now I'm Stuck on You" and were the resident guests for the entire run of series 4 of It's Cliff Richard on BBC1.
+The line-up included Coleen, who sang lead on their debut single "But I Do" released on EMI records in 1974 (EMI 2209).

-Following the 1974 single on EMI, they released several more non-charting singles on Target Records between 1975 and 1977, several of which were composed by Roger Greenaway.
-A 1977 eponymous album on the Hanover Grand label was sold only at the London Club Room in Drury Lane, and is ranked by price guides as the most collectible UK release by the group.
+Following the 1974 single on EMI, they released several more non-charting singles on Target Records from 1975 to 1977, several of which were composed by Roger Greenaway.
+A 1977 eponymous album on the Hanover Grand label was sold only at the London Club Room in Drury Lane and is ranked by price guides as the most collectible UK release by the group.

+During this period the Nolan Sisters appeared as the musical act for series six of The Two Ronnies.